nomniverse/Arkham-Farmer/README.md

-# Apocalypse-Farming
+# Arkham-Farmer
+A Lovecraftian farming simulator.

-GitHub Game Off 2020
+This game was originally created for GitHub Game Off 2020 (but never submitted).

 ## Libraries
 - Dialogue system from [GDQuest godot-open-rpg](https://github.com/GDQuest/godot-open-rpg)